MiddleRaster/tbci/README.md

        HRESULT CoCreateInstance(...) { return E_FAIL; } // note use of ...
    };
 ```
-and the compiler will use it preferentially over a better match signature-wise, if it finds it in the base class.
+and the compiler will use it preferentially over a better match signature-wise, since it finds it in the base class first, before finding it in the global namespace.

 Here are the relevant examples:  [MockingCApi.h](MockingCApi.h) and [MockingCApi.cpp](MockingCApi.cpp).
 And the ```MOCKABLE_FUNCTION``` macro header:  [MockableFunction.h](MockableFunction.h).